jina-ai/jina/README.md

 #### Fetch Result
 <a href="https://mybinder.org/v2/gh/jina-ai/jupyter-notebooks/main?filepath=basic-fetch-result.ipynb"><img align="right" src="https://github.com/jina-ai/jina/blob/master/.github/badges/run-badge.svg?raw=true"/></a>

 Once a request is done, callback functions are fired.
-Jina Flow implements Promise-like interface, you can add callback functions `on_done`, `on_error`, `on_always` to hook different events.
+Jina Flow implements a Promise-like interface: You can add callback functions `on_done`, `on_error`, `on_always` to hook different events.
 In the example below, our Flow passes the message then prints the result when successful.
-If something wrong, it beeps.
+If something goes wrong, it beeps.
 Finally, the result is written to `output.txt`.

 ```python
 def beep(*args):